 Party Wall Surveying FAQs

-We understand that Party Wall matters can be confusing, therefore we have prepared a Party Wall FAQ page which confirms some of the common Party Wall phraseologies or terms used by Party Wall Surveyors and both building owners and adjoining owners.
+We understand that Party Wall Surveying matters can be confusing, therefore we have prepared a Party Wall Surveying FAQ page which confirms some of the common Party Surveying Wall phraseologies or terms used by Party Wall Surveyors and both building owners and adjoining owners.

-Hopefully, these will help fill in the gaps and assist in your better understanding of the Party Wall Procedures.
+Hopefully, these will help fill in the gaps and assist in your better understanding of the Party Wall Surveying Procedures.

 Party Wall Notice

 A Party Wall Notice is served by the building owner upon the adjoining owner in advance of the construction works commencing.
-The Notice notifies the adjoining owner of the building owner's proposed works and gives the adjoining owner the three Party Wall Response open to them.
+The Notice notifies the adjoining owner of the building owner's proposed works and gives the adjoining owner the three Party Wall Responses open to them.

 Party Wall Consent

 A Party Wall Consent is given by the adjoining owner in response to the building owner's Party Wall Notice.
-The Consent will waive the adjoining owner's rights and protections the Party Wall etc Act 1996 affords them and enables the building owner to progress the construction works with no further formalities being followed.
+The Consent will reserve the adjoining owner's rights and protections the Party Wall etc Act 1996 affords them and enables the building owner to progress the construction works with no further formalities being followed.

 Party Wall Dissent